psychemedia/island-storynotes/carus-wilson/15-letter-to-magistrates.md

 ```

-The following report sggests some confusion in the reporting of names.
+The following report suggests some confusion in the reporting of names.

 ```{admonition} Hard labour for being drunk and creating a disturbance, October 1855
 :class: dropdown